Background subtraction method is not only much simpler, but also as applicable as covariant counterterm method: Covariant phase space formalism for gravity

 The Noether current associated with a vector field $\xi$ is given by

 when evaluated on the on-shell solutions with the corresponding Noether charge

-Here $X_\xi\equiv\int d^dx\sqrt{-g}\mathcal{L}_\xi\phi(x)\frac{\delta }{\delta\phi(x)}$ is understood as a vector at the point $\phi(x)$ in the configuration space and $\delta$ is regarded as the exterior derivative in the configuration space.
+Here $X_\xi\equiv\int d^dx\sqrt{-g}\mathcal{L}_\xi g_{ab}(x)\frac{\delta }{\delta g_{ab}(x)}$ is understood as a vector at the point $g_{ab}(x)$ in the configuration space and $\delta$ is regarded as the exterior derivative in the configuration space.

-On the other hand, with $n_a$ as the outward-pointing normal vector and $h_{ab}$ as the induced metric of a timelike boundary $\Gamma$, which is assumed to be fixed under variation, we have $\delta n_a=\delta a n_a$.
+On the other hand, with $n_a$ as the outward-pointing normal vector and $h_{ab}$ as the induced metric of a timelike boundary $\Gamma$, which is assumed to be fixed under variation, the variation of $n_a$ is always proportional to $n_a$, namely $\delta n_a=\delta a n_a$ with $\delta a$ the proportional coefficient.
 Accordingly, one can further have

 with $\dbar{A}^an_a=0$.
 Whence the bulk symplectic potential can be cast into the following form

 where

 with $K_{ab}$ the extrinsic curvature, $\hat{\bm\epsilon}$ the induced volume defined as $\bm\epsilon=\mathbf n\wedge \hat{\bm\epsilon}$, $\Psi_{ab}=\psi_{acbd}n^cn^d$, and